emmajanedrews/base-template/_posts/2018-02-01-an-experts-take-on-repairing-your-credit.md

 The Credit Agents has a behind-the-scenes team specifically tasked to go through their clients’ credit reports and review which negative accounts appear to be questionable, inaccurate, or incorrect.
 The details of those accounts are then taken through a very aggressive process of disputes and challenges.&nbsp;

 Disputes are used primarily when dealing with collections accounts.
-Joe and his team will ask the collection agency to verify that the account is accurate and they have proof to collect upon the debt.
+Joe and his team will ask the collection agency to verify that the account is accurate and they have proof to collect the debt.
 The collection agency has 30 days to do this.
-In most cases, collection agencies don’t have these kinds of records - **they’re just collecting on behalf of other creditors, so they’re not given proper materials to verify if a consumer’s account is accurate or verifiable.&nbsp;**
+In most cases, collection agencies don’t have these kinds of records. **T****hey’re just collecting on behalf of other creditors, so they’re not given proper materials to verify if a consumer’s account is accurate or verifiable.&nbsp;**

 {% include pullquote.html %}